TTC Green Initiatives

 TTC’s hybrid-electric buses incorporate series technology and run off power generated on-board.
 As opposed to an eBus that is plugged in to charge, our hybrid-electric buses use on-board generators that are powered by diesel engines.
 Though these vehicles are still using fuel to produce energy, they use a lot less than the average bus.
 Hybrid-electric buses also incorporate regenerative braking, meaning that energy produced when descending a hill or during braking is fed back to the energy storage system to reuse for propulsion, resulting in an approximately 25 per cent reduction in fuel use, reducing tailpipe emissions.

-A total of 336 hybrid-electric buses were procured from two manufacturers: New Flyer Industries and NOVA.
+A total of 591 hybrid-electric buses have been procured from two manufacturers: New Flyer Industries and Nova Bus.
 These buses are important as they help us transition our fleet to lower emissions technology while ensuring we are still able to offer the TTC service our customers rely on.
-The TTC’s bus fleet consists of almost 40 per cent hybrid-electric buses.
-All future bus deliveries will be zero-emissions.
+The TTC’s bus fleet consists of almost 30 per cent hybrid-electric buses.

 Fast Fact!

-TTC’s new hybrid-electric buses can operate in electric vehicle mode when they enter a station or garage, reducing both air and noise pollution.
+TTC’s hybrid-electric buses can operate in electric vehicle mode when they enter one of 130 pre-identified Green Zones within the city, a station or a garage, reducing both air and noise pollution. -

 The TTC is also growing its streetcar fleet by 30%, which is 60 more low-floor streetcars by the end of 2025.
 These new vehicles will support existing ridership demand and attract new ridership, while significantly reducing city-wide emissions from higher carbon transportation options.